radius-project/recipes/docs/contributing/contributing-recipes.md

 1. Make sure there's an issue (bug or feature) raised, which sets the expectations for the contribution you are about to make.
 1. Fork the repository and create a new branch
-1. Add the recipe to the relevant directory
+1. Add the recipe to the relevant directory following the [repository structure](./recipes/README.MD#repository-structure)
-    1. If the recipe is for local dev, add the recipe to the `local-dev` directory
-    1. If the recipe is for Azure, add the recipe to the `azure` directory
-    1. If the recipe is for AWS, add the recipe to the `aws` directory
-    1. If its a terraform recipe, create a directory name `<resourcetype>` under the relevant environment and add the recipe (e.g. `azure/redis/main.tf`)
 1. Update the README.md with the new recipe
 1. Commit and open a PR
 1. Wait for the CI process to finish and make sure all checks are green